HopkinsIDD/rsv-forecast-hub/README.md

 - State-specific ED data (only last year of data available)

 ### Prediction Targets
-Participating teams are asked to provide **quantile forecasts of the weekly incident confirmed RSV hospital admissions (counts) in the 12 RSV-NET states, nationally for all ages, and for a set of minimal age groups** for the epidemiological week ending on the reference date as well as the three following weeks.
+Participating teams are asked to provide **quantile forecasts of the weekly incident confirmed RSV hospital admissions (counts) in the 12 RSV-NET states, nationally for all ages, and for a set of minimal age groups** for the epidemiological week ending on the reference date as well as the four following weeks.
 Teams can, but are not required to, submit forecasts for all weekly horizons or all locations.

 **Weekly targets:**
 - Weekly reported all-age and age-specific state-level incident hospital admissions, based on RSV-NET.
 This dataset is updated daily and covers 2017-2023.
 There should be no adjustment for reporting (=raw data from RSV-NET dataset to be projected).